dcapwell/scala-tour/Traits.md

 The `abstract override` annotation says that this implementation relies on other implementations in the trait hierarchy.
 The trait now has access to `super` (you won't have access to super without it) and lets you control how to decorate the method.
 Thats really what `abstract override` tries to do, let traits decorate other traits.
 In a java based world, the decorator pattern is normally implemented by a wrapper object that will do some logic than delegate to the wrapped object.
 In scala the same thing can be done at the trait level and normally is (types defining behavior).

 ## Self =>
-Now that we see that traits can be mixed into other traits to create new behaviors, is there any way to say that a trait depends on another trait without extending it (abstract override does depend on a bottom trait implementing the base case)?
+Now that we see that traits can be mixed into other traits to create new behaviors, is there any way to say that a trait depends on another trait without extending it?
 What about controlling the type of `this`?
 This is where `self =>` comes in; self is the object implementing the trait, and as with other objects we can say what the type is.

 Simple case, just defining self reference